eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 uniquely identifies each sample.
 The WHC integrates two different indices on the samples published by a Writer:

-- The **sequence number** index is used for retransmitting lost samples, and is therefore needed for all reliable Writers (see :ref:`Reliable communication`).
+- The **sequence number** index is used for re-transmitting lost samples, and is therefore needed for all reliable Writers (see :ref:`reliable_coms`).

 - The **key value** index is used for retaining the current state of each instance in the WHC.